María del Carmen Martínez Sancho: Germany

 On 4 November 1930 the Board of Extension of Studies granted her an eight-month grant to move to Germany to continue her studies on Multidimensional Geometry.
 She attended classes given by Kurt Hensel at the University of Berlin.
 She extended her grant for two extra months, eventually finishing her work on 2 September 1932.
 She presented a memorial project that detailed Hammerstein's and Bieberbach's classes.

 Seville

 Immediately after returning to Spain from Germany, Martínez began to teach at Instituto-Escuela.
 She describes the time in Seville as one of the highlights of her career.
 Whilst in Seville she met Alberto Meléndez, who would become her husband and father of her child, Alberto Meléndez Martínez.

 Martínez moved to the Murillo Institute.
 She taught the first, third and fifth grade in 1938 and was promoted to Professor in 1939.
 Martínez organised a campaign within the Institute to build a canteen to provide food for disadvantaged students.
-Her campaign suffered due to the rise of Francosim.
+Her campaign suffered due to the rise of Francoism.
 Her high school colleague Patricio Peñalver Bachiller, Professor and Dean in the Faculty of Sciences of the University of Seville, encouraged her to apply for faculty position.
 She was appointed a Professor of Mathematics in 1957.